-EDU264HB
+EDU264HB 1 Credit

-Mathematics Educators: Algebra I & II
+Technology as a Resource for Mathematics Educators: Algebra I & II

 Introduction to integrating technology into the mathematics classroom.
 Local, state, and national standards for mathematics covered.
 Overview of various graphing calculator activities used to substantiate mathematical concepts.
 Provides an understanding of the process used to develop applications using graphing calculator technology.
 Emphasis on how various kinds of technology are researched via the Internet and used in education.
 Focus on Algebra I and II.
 Prerequisites: EDU260.